ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the user code cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [redirect finish method is supplied](#request-interact-callback-redirect).
-If the user code URI is not hosted by the AS directly, the means of communication between the AS and this URI, including communication of the user code itself, are out of scope for this specification.
+If the interaction component at the user code URI is not hosted by the AS directly, the means of communication between the AS and this URI, including communication of the user code itself, are out of scope for this specification.

+When the RO enters this code at the user code URI, the AS MUST uniquely identify the pending request that the code was associated with.
+If the AS does not recognize the entered code, the interaction component MUST display an error to the user.
+If the AS detects too many unrecognized codes enter attempts, the interaction component SHOULD display an error to the user.

 The client instance MUST NOT modify the URI when launching it, in particular the client instance MUST NOT add any parameters to the URI.